 Nusa Penida is more Expensive than Bali

 Everything on the island arrives via ferry from Bali.
 This means everything comes with an added cost and less supply on the island.
-Expect prices to be more than in Bali for just about everything.
-Motorbikes, food, accommodation, activities will all run you a bit more on the Nusa Islands, often at a lower quality.
+Expect prices to be higher than in Bali for just about everything.
+Motorbikes, food, accommodation, and activities will all cost a bit more on the Nusa Islands, often at a lower quality.

 Nusa Penida Island is Far Less Developed Than Bali

 Those hip coffee shops and vegan cafes you can find in Bali?
-Those are few and far between on Nusa Penida.
-The island is mostly full of local family run warungs.
-Although, we did find a few places to eat with epic viewpoints and some nice seaside cafes in the main part of the island.
+They are few and far between in Nusa Penida.
+The island is mostly full of local family-run warungs.
+However, we did find a few places to eat with epic viewpoints and some nice seaside cafes in the main part of the island.
 We’ll share our favorites at the bottom of this post.

 Bring Items of Luxury with You to Nusa Penida

-We knew for certain that we didn’t want to drag our suitcases to Nusa Penida, so we packed up our backpacks and left our suitcases back in Sanur with our Airbnb host free of charge.
-We brought a few outfits to change into, bathing suits, tennis shoes, flip-flops, electronics, and toiletries and left the rest in Bali.
+We knew we didn’t want to drag our suitcases to Nusa Penida, so we packed our backpacks and left our suitcases back in Sanur with our hotel free of charge.
+We brought a few outfits, bathing suits, tennis shoes, sandals, electronics, and toiletries and left the rest in Bali.

 Get a Motorbike to Travel Around Nusa Penida

-There are two ways you can explore Nusa Penida – hiring a driver for the day or motorbike rental.
-We opted for a motorbike so we could get where we wanted on our own schedule.
-It was the best option since we were spending multiple days on Nusa Penida Island.
-We paid 75,000 IDR for a one-day rental which seemed to be the going rate on Nusa Penida.
+You can explore Nusa Penida in two ways by either hiring a driver for the day or renting a motorbike.
+We opted for a motorbike to get where we wanted on our schedule.
+It was the best option since we spent multiple days on Nusa Penida Island.
+We paid 75,000 IDR for a one-day rental, which was the going rate on Nusa Penida.

-Don’t sell yourself short on time with the moped though.
-Distances between points may look close together, but given the roads and routes, it can take an hour to get between points that are right next to each other.
-If you only have one day on Nusa Penida a driver may suit you better to see more.
-We’ve told 500,000 is a good price for a driver for the day.
+Don’t sell yourself short on time with the moped, though.
+Distances between points may look close together, but given the roads and routes, it can take an hour to get between points right next to each other.
+If you only have one day in Nusa Penida, a driver may suit you better to see more.
+We’ve been told 600,000 is a good price for a driver for the day.

 Know How to Ride a Motorbike